-Biographies of the Directors who held office at the year end and up to the date of signing this Annual Report are shown in the Your Board section of this Annual Report along with their interests in the shares of the Company, which are also shown opposite.
+Other than Atul Devani, who served as a Director during the Company's financial year and who retired from the Board following the conclusion of the AGM held on 2 May 2024, the biographies of the Directors who held office at the date of signing this Annual Report are shown in the Your Board section of this Annual Report along with their interests in the shares of the Company, which are also shown opposite.
 No Director has a service contract with the Company.

 As explained in more detail in the Statement of Corporate Governance, the Board has agreed that all Directors will retire annually and seek re-election.
-David Priseman, having been appointed as a Director after the year end, will stand for election by Shareholders.
-Therefore, other than Atul Devani who is retiring as a Director and from the Board following the conclusion of the AGM, in accordance with the Codes, all Directors will retire at the 2024 AGM and, being eligible, offer themselves for election or re-election.
+Therefore, all Directors will retire at the 2025 AGM and, being eligible, offer themselves for election or re-election.
 The Board confirms that, following a formal process of evaluation, the performance of each Director continues to be effective and all Directors have demonstrated commitment to the role.